So, you’ve got big ideas for some amazing electronic beats, and now all you’ve got to do is get the right equipment.

 Higher-Quality Converters With the Audio Interface

 The whole purpose of an audio converter is to convert analog symbols into digital information.

 This means that the audio converters that you get when you purchase an audio interface are going to be incredibly high-quality.

 Using an audio interface means that you’re going to have a better range of quality when you’re working in your digital audio workshop.

 Use Audio Mixers for Live Performances

 Something that you’re not going to get with an audio interface that you will with an audio mixer is the ability to use it during a live performance.

-If this is something that you need when you’re on the road or mixing your beats for a live audience, then an audio mixer is exactly what you need.
+If this is something that you think you’ll need when you’re on the road or mixing your beats for a live audience, I’d suggest getting an audio mixer.

 An audio interface is used exclusively to get quality audio recordings.
 With an audio mixer, you’re going to have more variety in what you can do.

 Now that you know what these two devices are, how they differ, and what advantages each one has, it’s time to look at some actual real-world examples.